India asks state firms to consider buying Russian oil assets

 One of the sources said Indian companies hope to get stakes in Russian assets at discounted rates given the risk involved, dubbing the potential transactions "distress sales".

-A second source said Indian companies needed to study the impact of sanctions on potential investments and yet to start a process of due dilligence.
+A second source said Indian companies needed to study the impact of sanctions on potential investments and yet to start a process of due diligence.

 "The fear is that this investment could get stuck in Russia as sanctions might bar us from bringing equity oil and gas to India."